oresttokovenko/Data-Cloud-Engineering-Projects/README.md

 Link: [Data_Modeling_with_Postgres](https://github.com/oresttokovenko/Goodreads_ETL/tree/master/Data_Modeling_with_Postgres)

 ## Project 2: Data Modeling with Cassandra
 In this project, I applied Data Modeling with Cassandra and build an ETL pipeline using Python.
-I built a Data Model around our queries that we want to get answers for.
+I built a Data Model around queries that we want to get answers for.

 For our use case we want to the following: